bahrus/ib-id/README.md

 1. If the list item has property:  'localName': 'my-tag-name', that's what is used.
 2. If the ibid tag has property: 'tag' set explicitly, that is used.
 3. If neither 1 nor 2 above pan out, it uses the tag of the firstChildElement.
 If there is no firstChildElement, then the previousElementSibling, and if no such element exists, the parent element.
-[TODO:  If using firstChildElement, that element should be "reused"]
+If using firstChildElement, that element will be "reused".

 ## Complementing SSR [TODO: testing]